Sama-Borhani/FISR-Bond-Rebalancer/README.md

 2. Calculates duration drift from the target.
 3. Verifies risk compliance.
 4. Logs trades and system events for institutional audit.

----

-**Would you like me to help you add a "Skills & Technologies" section that specifically maps these features to the requirements often seen in job postings for Canadian banks?**